 Rarely a day goes by that we're not confronted by advertisements for vagina-related hygiene products.
-Sold in packages covered in flowered designs and girly colors, they're presented as goods that can make your vag cleaner than it was yesterday.
+Sold in packages covered in flowered designs and girly colors, they're presented as goods that can make your vagina cleaner than it was yesterday.
 On the outside, the messages seem innocent enough.
-Douches, for example, are labeled as simple feminine sanitary products, there to help you take better care of yourself.
+Douches, for example, are labeled as simple feminine sanitary products.
+But there are many products and substances, douches included, that should never, ever come into contact with your vagina.

 As always, talk to your doctor or a qualified medical professional if you have any pressing questions.
-In the meantime, there are nine things that should never, ever come into contact with that vagina of yours.
+And if in doubt, don't put it anywhere near your underwear.

 2. Fruits & Vegetables

-Laugh all you want, but fruits and veggies have been used in the act of sex long before we came around — and they still are, even if most people who are into it are scared to admit it.
-From grapefruits to carrots, there are all kinds of creative ways they can be incorporated in the bedroom.
-But while this may be funny to talk about, there are some important things to know if you're choosing to get down and dirty with fresh produce.
+Laugh all you want, but fruits and veggies have been used in the act of sex for a long time — and they still are.
+From grapefruits to carrots, there are all kinds of creative ways produce can be incorporated in the bedroom.
+There are some important things to know if you're choosing to get down and dirty with fresh produce.

-Dr. Raquel Dardik, Associate Professor Gynecology at NYU Langone Medical Center, told SELF that not only do many fruits and veggies still carry some kind of pesticide on them, but that if you're using them for vaginal penetration, a piece could conceivably break off, get lodged in your vaginal canal and rot away.
-Yuck.
-Also, no matter how many times you've scrubbed that organic cucumber, it probably still carries some bacteria that your sweet vagina doesn't need to come into contact with.
-Those nasties could result in a bacterial imbalance, which leads to a yeast infection.
-So save the produce for external stimulation.
+Dr. Raquel Dardik, Associate Professor Gynecology at NYU Langone Medical Center, told SELF in 2016 that many fruits and veggies still carry some kind of pesticide on them.
+If you're using them for penetration, pieces could break off inside.
+Also, no matter how many times you've scrubbed that organic cucumber, it probably still carries some bacteria.
+That could result in a bacterial imbalance, which can lead to a yeast infection.

 3. Rubber & Plastic Sex Toys

 Simply using a dildo that's made of rubber won't hurt your vagina right off the bat.
-But over time, that squishy sex toy is susceptible to small cuts and other damages, which can eventually lead to microbes making themselves a cozy home in there; they then move from the toy to your jade garden, and you're slammed with an infection.
+But over time, rubber and plastic sex toys are susceptible to small cuts and other damages, which can eventually lead to microbes making themselves at home.
+They can easily move from the toy into your system, and give you an infection.

 So how do you play safely?
 Instead of going for the cheap toys out there, invest in a phthalate-free toy that is made of silicone, good-quality plastic, or stainless steel.
 Additionally, make sure you're properly cleaning your sex toys after each use to avoid any bacteria build-up.